piam/bjc-course/curriculum/05-image/01-image.md

 	4. What should the Approximate total size of the image be?

-In our example our image is 2272 pixels wide and 1704 pixels high.
+In our example, our image is 2272 pixels wide and 1704 pixels high.
 That means there are 2272 * 1704 = 3,871,488  pixels in our image.

-Now lets consider how many bits it take to represent a pixel!
+Now, let's consider how many bits it take to represent a pixel!

-We see in our image details that our Bit depth is 24, this means that each pixel is represented by 24 bits.
+From our image details, we see that our bit depth is 8.
+This means that each pixel is represented by 8 bits.

-We know that every 8 bits is 1 Byte, so each pixel is 3 Bytes.
+We know that every 8 bits is 1 Byte, so each pixel is 1 Byte.

-Now let's calculate how many Bytes our image should be and see if it matches!
+Let's calculate how many Bytes our image should be to see if it matches!

 3,871,488 pixels * 3 Bytes/Pixel = 11,614,464 Bytes, or 11.6 Million Bytes which is approx 11 MegaBytes.
-There are some extra bytes being used to identify the type of file and we are usually shown a approx size)
+There are some extra bytes being used to identify the type of file and we are usually shown a approx size).

-Where you able to approximate the size of your image based on it's pixels and pixel depth?
+Were you able to approximate the size of your image based on its pixels and pixel depth?

 Part 3: Compression
 ===================